For urgent consular assistance call

 Authorities may question or detain you if you:

-Drone use is controlled in Morocco.
+Drone use is heavily controlled in Morocco.
 Seek approval from the Moroccan Government before you enter the country with a drone.

 More information: